A little bit about me

 What I’m doing now

 I’m currently a postdoctoral researcher at Purdue University, working with Dr. Matthew Ginzel and Dr. Vikram Chhatre.
-Here, I’m extending the same ideas to black walnut, white oak, and shortleaf pine – species with high restoration potential and major ecological and economic importance.
+Here, I’m using population genetics to understand climate change adaptation in black walnut, white oak, and short leaf pine – species with high restoration potential and major ecological and economic importance.

 Where I’m coming from